Lawmakers Order EDD Audit Following KPIX Investigation

 “The response that we received from EDD stated that they would work to remove Social Security numbers and that all SSNs would be removed from all forms by December 2015,” Baker explained Wednesday to the Joint Legislative Committee.
 She added that they also said online customers could opt out of paper mail.

-After our follow-up reports in 2018, Assemblywoman Baker reached out to the director of the EDD again.
+Assemblywoman Baker reached out to the director of the EDD again after our follow-up reports in 2018.
 “The answer that I received, and that we continue to receive, is ‘this is a good as we can do and what we said before wasn’t quite right and now its going to take many years to make the kind of changes necessary.,” she told lawmakers.

 So, Baker requested an audit of the EDD to determine if something could be done — right now — to fix the ongoing security risks.

 In response, EDD Director Patrick Henning set up meetings with committee members ahead of the hearing, asking them to refuse the audit.
-He also vigorously defended the agency to lawmakers on Wednesday.
+He also vigorously defended the agency to lawmakers on Wednesday and the hearing.

 “We received the best rating from the Social Security Administration.
 They tell me we are the best at keeping people’s information private,” Henning told lawmakers.